ronsala/wordwise/README.md

 You can read a blog post about the writing of this gem at <https://ronsala.net/makefile_002_cli_data_gem--notes_to_a_junior_to_me_dev>.

+*Not affiliated with Dictionary.com or Oxford University Press.*

 ## Installation

 Add this line to your application's Gemfile: